Ekonomi Bölümü Koleksiyonu

 Citation Count: 3

-Perceived Happiness, Perceived Trust and Perceived Income Levels: The Case of the Reunified Germany
+Perceived Happiness, Perceived Trust and Perceived Income Levels: the Case of the Reunified Germany

 (Savez Ekonomista Vojvodine, 2019) Ucal, Meltem Şengün; Günay, Simge